ACCESS-Community-Hub/PyEarthTools/README.md

-# pyearthtools
+# PyEarthTools: Reproducible science pipelines for machine learning

+`PyEarthTools` is a Python framework, containing modules for loading data; pre-processing, normalising and standardising data; defining machine learning (ML) models; training ML models; performing inference with ML models; and evaluating ML models.
+It contains specialised support for weather and climate data sources and models.
+It has an emphasis on reproducibility, shareable pipelines, and human-readable low-code pipeline definition.

+> [!NOTE]
-* THIS REPO IS UNDER CONSTRUCTION *
+> * THIS REPOSITORY IS UNDER CONSTRUCTION *
+>

-This repository contains code which is under construction, and should not yet be used by anyone.
+> This repository contains code which is under construction, and should not yet be used by anyone.
-The development team are actively working to make this project ready for new users, but for the time being things are not ready.
-Feel free to take a look around if you like, but much is likely to change in the next few months.
+> The development team are actively working to make this project ready for new users, but for
+> the time being things are not ready.
+Feel free to take a look around if you like, but much is likely

-** Installation **
+> to change in the next few months.
+>

+**Installation**

 First clone the repository using the `monorepo` branch: